Madison County DUI Guide

 - License Suspension Timeline: If you are convicted of DUI or fail to request an ALR hearing within the deadline, your license will be suspended.
 The length of the suspension varies depending on the circumstances of your case and prior DUI convictions.

-While specific DUI enforcement statistics for Madison are not readily available, be aware that law enforcement in Tennessee takes DUI very seriously.
-Expect increased patrols during holidays and weekends.
+While specific DUI enforcement statistics for Madison County are not readily available, the Madison County Sheriff's Office is the primary law enforcement agency, and they actively patrol the area.
+DUI enforcement is taken seriously in Tennessee, and you can expect increased patrols during holidays and weekends.
 Sobriety checkpoints may also be used to deter drunk driving.

 Local Resources